-Melika Atic, Senior Program Manager, Asia-Pacific
+Melika Atic, Deputy Director, Asia-Pacific

 While at the OSCE in Sarajevo, Atic worked in various capacities on the first four post-war elections in Bosnia and Herzegovina, initially developing the “Train the Trainer” modules for municipal and assembly elections; training over 300 international and local trainers and 2,000 international polling supervisors on the polling and counting procedures; and later joining the senior management team in the chief of staff’s office.